 Thanks Geoff Colvin!

 If I had one thing for you to takeaway, it’s that customers’ thoughts are messy and complex, but that’s exactly why they’re interesting and valuable!
 Thanks, Geoff Colvin, for clarifying it’s the follow-up question that makes Net Promoter sing.
-The verbatim responses it elicits are one of your most valuable data assets but only if you rise above the word cloud!
-Toward more meaning and fewer clouds!
+The verbatim responses it elicits are one of your most valuable data assets — that is, if you rise above the word cloud!
+To learn more about verbatim analysis go here.